 How do I organise a headstone or memorial?

-Start by selecting a Licenced Stonemason, and together submit an Application to Erect Headstone to Council for approval.
+Start by selecting a Licenced Stonemason, and together submit an Application for Monumental Works to Council for approval.
 Headstone specifications apply in the lawn sections of Council’s Cemeteries and must be adhered to.
 No works are to be carried out in Council cemeteries without written approval.